 If you’re worried about what will happen to your beloved pets after you pass away, you might be interested to know that your Will can safeguard their future too – with RSPCA Cornwall Branch’s Peace of Mind.

 You can easily make arrangements for them; all it takes is a simple clause in your Will instructing that the care of your pets is handed over to RSPCA Cornwall Branch.
 We can provide this information in leaflet form which you can take with you when you visit your solicitor to discuss your wishes for your pets.

 We will do everything we can to find your pets a new, loving home.
 All animals in our care are given a health-check, which includes treating any medical problems, vaccinating, neutering and micro-chipping as necessary.
 New owners are checked for suitability and we make follow-up calls to be sure the animals have settled in well.

 To use this service, all you have to do is complete and return a registration form, which can be requested from Admin Officer, The Venton Centre, Quoit, St Columb TR9 6JS, or email: firstname.lastname@example.org.

 Please be assured that your details will be held securely and in the strictest confidence, and only used to register you in this scheme and for collecting your pet when we are notified that you have passed away.

-Whilst we suggest you seek your own advice from an independent solicitor, here is the suggested wording for your Will which passes care of your pets after your death to RSPCA Cornwall Branch:
+Whilst we recommend you seek your own advice from an independent solicitor, here is the suggested wording for your Will which passes care of your pets after your death to RSPCA Cornwall Branch: